chrisb2/pi_ina219/README.md

   The arguments, are:
   - shunt_ohms: The value of the shunt resistor in Ohms (mandatory).
   - max_expected_amps: The maximum expected current in Amps (optional).
-  - busnum: The I2C bus number for the device platform, defaults to _auto detects 0 or 1 for Raspberry Pi or Beaglebone Black_ (optional).
+  - busnum: The I2C bus number for the device platform, defaults to _1_ (optional).
   - address: The I2C address of the INA219, defaults to _0x40_ (optional).
   - log_level: Set to _logging.INFO_ to see the detailed calibration calculations and _logging.DEBUG_ to see register operations (optional).
 - `configure()` configures and calibrates how the INA219 will take measurements.